 Life is full of unexpected events, both positive and negative.
 These events, especially when they are unexpected often have a bigger impact on us than we think and only fuel our need to be in control.
 Taking control is synonym of feeling strong and powerful, or in other words a tactic to protect yourself from harm.

-Perfectionism is often linked to the need for control.
+Perfectionism is often linked to the need for manage everything.
 Oftentimes, if you attempt to micromanage everything you likely suffer from a lack of self-confidence and esteem.
 Wanting to direct everything could also imply that you are afraid of disappointing people and letting them down.
 Satisfying everyone is virtually impossible, but many of us convince ourselves that we can succeed in putting a smile on everyone’s face.

 >>> We think you might like; 10 morning routines that take less than 5 minutes

-Should I stop try to micromanage things?
+Should I stop trying to micromanage things?

 The answer is yes!
 By trying to influence everything you lose who you really are and the disappointments that you’ll encounter could completely demoralize you.
 Coming across difficult obstacles is a natural part of life and cannot be changed no matter what you do or how hard you work.